-I wish to re-register my child's birth to include the father's details.
-Can I do this?
+I wish to re-register my child's birth to include the father's details

 You can apply to the Chief Registrar to re-register the birth by completing a statutory declaration.
 This must be signed by both the mother and the father and submitted to the Civil Registry enclosing all certified copies of your child's birth certificate.

-I have since married the father of my child and wish to change my child's surname.
-What should I do?
+I have since married the father of my child and wish to change my child's surname

 If your child was given the mother's surname at registration, under the Legitimacy Act 1985 the Chief Registrar may authorise the re-registration of the birth on production of your marriage certificate.
 You will be required to complete a statutory declaration, submitting it to the Civil Registry with all certified copies of your child's birth certificate.
 Once approved, you will be asked to attend the office where a new entry will be made in the register.

-The child's father is no longer alive.
-Can I have his name shown as the father in the register?
+The child's father is no longer alive however I wish to have his name shown as the father in the register

 Whilst we realise it could be very upsetting for you, the Registrar is not able to register the father's details in the register if he is no longer alive without a Court Order.
 If you find yourself in this unfortunate situation, we suggest you seek legal advice on the matter.
 Please note that our Registrars are not legally qualified and therefore will not be able to give you advice, offer any opinions on what course of action to take, or comment on the contents of any documents presented to them.

-What if I don't know who the father of my child is?
+I don't know who the father of my child is